sgcjw/CDE4301_website/content/report/final_report.md

 |   Puma         |      17.5        |     5.2      |
 ##### Table 1: ST Engineering's USV Size Statistics

-With the current power distribution system being already oversized in medium size vehicle Puma and Bellagio, it is foreseeable that the system will be even more ill-suited for the smaller USV models like Goldfish.
-Therefore, there is a pressing need to redesign the power distribution system to be more compact and efficient, ensuring it can fit seamlessly within the spatial constraints of all USV models while still delivering reliable performance.
+With the current PDS being already oversized in medium size vehicle Puma and Bellagio, it is foreseeable that the system will be even more ill-suited for the smaller USV models like Goldfish.
+Therefore, there is a pressing need to redesign the PDS to be more compact and efficient, ensuring it can fit within the constraints of all USV models while still delivering reliable performance.

 **Existance of Single Pont of Failure**:
-The current power distribution system lacks redundancy and fault tolerance, making it susceptible to single points of failure.
+The current PDS lacks both redundancy and fault-tolerance, making it highly susceptible to single points of failure.

-For example, if the PLC for the power distribution system fails, due to the control logic where the ON state of power channel is maintained by a continuous digital high signal from PLC, the loss of its control signal can lead to a shutdown of all relays controlled by the PLC and a complete loss of power to all systems onboard the USV.
-This vulnerability poses a significant risk to the mission success rate of the USV and even the loss of the vehicle itself on the sea.
+For instance, if the PLC of PDS fails, the consequences can be severe.
+Because the system’s control logic requires each power channel to remain continuously energised by a digital HIGH signal from the PLC, the loss of this signal immediately de-energises all PLC-controlled relays.
+This results in a complete shutdown of all subsystems powered through these channels.
+Such a failure mode presents a significant operational risk to the USV and may even lead to the total loss of the vessel while at sea.

+**Lack of power status indications**:
+The current PDS lacks adequate power status monitoring and reporting capabilities.
+This deficiency makes it challenging to assess the health and performance of the power distribution system in real-time.
+Without proper monitoring, it becomes difficult to identify potential issues before they escalate into critical failures, leading to reduce in mission success rate.

 ---